Hispanic-Owned Businesses: Bridal Boutique Edition

-It’s no secret: we’re big, big fans of our Authorized Retailers.
+It’s no secret… we’re big, big fans of our Authorized Retailers.
 They offer stellar service, ensure unforgettable experiences, and create a welcoming, inclusive environment for our gorgeous Maggie Brides to say YES to their dream dress.
-Due to it being National Hispanic Heritage Month, we wanted to highlight a few of our retailers who are Hispanic-owned businesses.
+This month is National Hispanic Heritage Month, and we’re thrilled to highlight a few of our retailers who are Hispanic-owned businesses.

-In our commitment to standing for love and love for ALL, we love amplifying others’ voices so they can share their unique and beautiful stories.
-We’re lucky to have Authorized Retailers from diverse backgrounds, like Latina owned businesses, and their insights are incredibly valuable.
-We’re highlighting a few Hispanic-owned businesses below.
-We asked these Hispanic business owners about their thoughts on the bridal industry, career advice, how they connect with their brides, and more!
-Keep scrolling to read all about these Hispanic-owned businesses!
+In our commitment to standing for love and love for ALL, we strive to amplify others’ voices so they can share their unique and beautiful stories.
+We’re thankful to have Authorized Retailers from diverse backgrounds, like Latinx-owned businesses, and their insights are incredibly valuable.
+We asked a few of our Hispanic business owners about their thoughts on the bridal industry, career advice, how they connect with their brides, and more!
+Keep scrolling to read all about these Hispanic-owned businesses, and make sure to sign up for our exclusive #MaggieInspiration text messages to be in the know on all things Maggie:

 First, allow us to introduce you to these amazing women who run these Hispanic-owned businesses!